oresttokovenko/elements_of_computing_systems/README.md

 # Elements of Computing Systems

 This repository contains my implementations and exercises from the book "The Elements of Computing Systems: Building a Modern Computer from First Principles" by Noam Nisan and Shimon Schocken, where I build a computer system from the ground up using hardware and software engineering principles.
-The software projects in chapters 6, 7, 8, 10, and 11 are written in Python 3.12.
-The solution to each chapter can be found in the `_solution` directories.
+The software projects in chapters 6, 7, 8, 10, and 11 are written in Go, which I chose for its combination of simplicity, strong typing, and memory management with pointers.
+The solution to each chapter (if it doesn't involve completing existing files) can be found in the `_solution` directories.

 ## Table of Contents
 - [Assembler](projects/ch06/_solution)